-All orchestral instrument fellowships (including Piano) except Percussion
+All orchestral instrument fellowships (including Piano) except Percussion and Timpani:

-    and Timpani:

-    - Additional audition results will be given by e-mail no later than April 1,
+- Additional audition results will be sent by e-mail no later than April 1, 2024.

-    2023.

-    - Only musicians currently enrolled in or graduated from a degree program

-    will be considered for live or live virtual auditions.
-You can audition for

-    the New World Symphony at any time during your studies, but you cannot be

-    considered for a NWS fellowship until you have completed your present course

-    of study.
-A baccalaureate (bachelor’s) degree or the equivalent is required

-    of all NWS Fellows.
-Doctoral students must have completed their residency

-    requirements to be considered for a fellowship.
-All new Fellows must have

-    transcripts of their most recent degree sent to NWS.
-You are not required to

-    have your bachelor’s degree in music in order to apply.
+- Only musicians currently enrolled in or graduated from a degree program will be considered for live or live virtual auditions.
+You can audition for the New World Symphony at any time during your studies, but you cannot be considered for a NWS fellowship until you have completed your present course of study.
+A baccalaureate (bachelor’s) degree or the equivalent is required of all NWS Fellows.
+Doctoral students must have completed their residency requirements to be considered for a fellowship.
+All new Fellows must have transcripts of their most recent degree sent to NWS.
+You are not required to have your bachelor’s degree in music in order to apply.

 - Repertoire requirements for prescreening, live/live virtual auditions can be found HERE.
 NWS will not provide copies of audition excerpts or solos.

 - Accompanists are not permitted at your audition.

 Currently, New World Symphony has no opening for timpani or percussion Fellows but you may add your name to our contact list by emailing email@example.com and you will be notified the next time percussion auditions are announced.

 - The New World Symphony offers a one-year conducting fellowship to highly qualified conductors who have finished at least a bachelor’s degree and are not currently enrolled in a degree program.
 The conducting fellow works with Michael Tilson Thomas and many visiting guest conductors and leads the NWS in several of the season’s concerts and reading sessions.
 The deadline for applications for a fellowship beginning in September 2024 is November 30, 2023.
 You may apply online at https://app.getacceptd.com/nws.
 The application will consist of:

 - Three essay questions and a current resume.